 In the News

-The Huffington Post talked with the Adler School’s Kevin Osten-Garner, Psy.D., for perspective on a float in Sunday's Chicago Pride Parade that drew criticism for signage viewed as body-shaming and insensitive.
+The Huffington Post talked with the Adler University’s Kevin Osten-Garner, Psy.D., for perspective on a float in Sunday's Chicago Pride Parade that drew criticism for signage viewed as body-shaming and insensitive.

 "[T]he tone-deafness of the signage and the float itself is striking," he said.
 "In an event designed to promote pride, inclusion, connection and community, [their] float message is one of division, ridicule and shame – even if unintentional."

-Dr. Osten-Garner is Associate Vice President of Academic Affairs, Division of Training and Community Engagement, and Director of the Adler School's LGBTQ Mental Health and Inclusion Center.
+Dr. Osten-Garner is Associate Vice President of Academic Affairs, Division of Training and Community Engagement, and Director of the Adler University's LGBTQ Mental Health and Inclusion Center.

 Click here to read "This Gay Pride Parade Float Was Shocking -- For All The Wrong Reasons."

 The Adler School of Professional Psychology has provided quality education through a scholar/practitioner model for 60 years.
 Its mission is to continue the pioneering work of Alfred Adler by graduating socially responsible practitioners, engaging communities, and advancing social justice.
 The Adler School enrolls more than 1,200 students in doctoral and master’s degree programs and offerings at its campuses in Chicago, Illinois, and Vancouver, British Columbia, and through Adler Online.

 Media Relations Specialist

 office: 312.662.4126 | cell: 312.771.0126